ls1intum/Athena/module_modelling_llm/README.md

-# Module Text LLM
+# Module Modelling LLM

-Generating feedback for text exercises using Large Language Models.
+Generating feedback for modelling exercises using Large Language Models.

 It implements the approach described in the following master's thesis:
 > **Leveraging LLMs for Automated Feedback Generation on Exercises**